-Hornell, a four-time MusicNL winner and recent East Coast Music Award nominee, and Sneddon, of Nova Scotia bluegrass group The Modern Grass, will hit the road, stopping in the regular spots such as St. John’s, Gander, Corner Brook and Grand Falls-Windsor (Hornell’s hometown), as well as some smaller venues, in places such as Happy Adventure, Pasadena and Twillingate.
+Hornell, a four-time MusicNL winner and recent East Coast Music Award nominee, and Sneddon, of Nova Scotia bluegrass group The Modern Grass, will be hitting the road, stopping in the regular spots like St. John's, Gander, Corner Brook and Grand Falls-Windsor (Hornell's hometown), as well as some smaller venues, in places like Happy Adventure, Pasadena and Twillingate.

-The duo will play acoustic versions of some of their individual songs, some traditional tunes, maybe a few covers, and test some new original music to be featured on their upcoming record as a duo, set to be released at the end of October.
+The duo will be playing acoustic versions of some of their individual songs, some traditional tunes, maybe a few covers, and testing out some new original music, to be featured on their upcoming record as a duo, set to be released at the end of October.

 Hornell, who has lived in Nova Scotia for the past three years, first chatted with Sneddon about doing an acoustic album together about a year ago, when they were roommates.